sungchun12/README/README.md

 ## Known Failure Modes

-- Demotivated when my workload is more about bureacracy and wordsmithing than hands-on development.
+- I am demotivated when my workload is more about bureacracy and wordsmithing than hands-on development.
 I specifically notice this trend when you have technical AND social skills.
 People think you should play project manager/peacemaker and hands-on development double duty.
 Usually, you end up doing the former because the meetings eat up all your time and everyone loses in that deal.

 - When I know you haven't looked at my work seriously when you specifically requested it, I feel disrespected and will direct my energy to other priorities besides yours.
 Actual example: I had a team member pester me for weeks to finish a data pipeline.
 When it was finished, they didn't come back with feedback until months later saying it didn't quite meet their needs.
-It was clear they didn't look at my work even they pressed me with urgency.
+It was clear they didn't look at my work even though they pressed me with urgency.

 - When aggressive tone is used to push a point rather than clear evidence-based logic, I assume you haven't thought your claims through.
-Typically the "this just doesn't make sense, let's do this like we've done before" scenario communicates lack of due diligence in trying to make sense of a new idea.
+Typically the, "This new idea just doesn't make sense, let's do this like we've done before." scenario communicates lack of due diligence in trying to make sense of a new idea.

 - _I have more, but these are the main ones in this season.
 More than happy to share more if you ask ;)_